King County Councilmember Kathy Lambert

 Bridges and Roads Task Force

-Recently King County Executive Dow Constantine and I convened a Bridges and Roads Task Force.
-It’s charged with recommending sustainable solutions for funding bridges and roads in unincorporated King County.
+Last fall King County Executive Dow Constantine and I convened a Bridges and Roads Task Force.
+It was charged with recommending sustainable solutions for funding bridges and roads in unincorporated King County.
 As many of you know, I’ve been a strong proponent of finding workable solutions as we cannot let our bridges and roads fall into disrepair!
 The 1994 funding formula no longer works and it’s time for it to be reevaluated!
-I believe that this terrific group of people we’ve assembled will come up with some plans and solutions when the final report is presented in January 2016.
+The terrific group of people on the Task Force came up 152 recommendations in their final report.
+You can access all the information including the final report and the list of recommendations here: http://kingcounty.gov/depts/transportation/roads/roads-task-force.aspx

 Here’s more information that explains the problem in detail and gives more background: